-If you child has suffered a birth injury and failure to properly manage meconium was the cause, your family has one chance to get compensation for the injuries your child suffered.
-So it is very reasonable question to ask what the average settlement value of meconium related birth injury cases is and what your case might be worth.
+If your child has suffered a birth injury and failure to properly manage meconium was the cause, your family has one chance to get compensation for the injuries your child suffered.
+So it is a very reasonable question to ask what the average settlement value of meconium related birth injury cases is and what your case might be worth.

 The average settlement or verdict in meconium related birth injury cases in the ten example cases below is over $5 million.
 Setting aside how unscientific this study is, the average verdict or settlement is of little interest to you.
 The question you want to know is the value of your child's case.

 This is not a question we can answer without the opportunity to review your child's medical records - which we are glad to do for you.
 But these example cases below help you better understand the range of the value of these cases.
 If the case sounds just like yours, can you assume the value is the same?
 Of course not.
 Still, this is a big enough sample size of result and facts to help you better understand the potential value of your case.